Change is a journey, that often involves resistance.

 - Seek Out Additional Support: Sometimes a client’s resistance stems from a deeper issue that falls outside a health coach’s scope of practice.
 When this happens, it’s important to recognize your limitations and refer clients to the appropriate resources and professionals they need.

 Resistance is a natural part of change.
-It is the role of a health coach to support clients and guide them through overcoming this resistance as they move through their health journey.
-By understanding the causes of health coaching resistance and being able to identify the signs, coaches can address resistance in a manageable and productive way.
+It is the health coach who supports clients and guides them through overcoming resistance.
+By understanding the causes and being able to identify the signs of resistance, coaches can address it productively.
 There will always be setbacks along the way to reaching a goal, so coaches need to encourage clients to acknowledge their resistance, navigate through it, and embrace change.